Nomar Mazara: Minor leagues

+Major leagues

 2016

 Mazara began the 2016 season in Triple-A Round Rock.
 The Rangers promoted Mazara to the major leagues on April 10, following an injury to Shin-Soo Choo.
 In his MLB debut, Mazara batted second and hit a single off of Jered Weaver of the Los Angeles Angels of Anaheim in his first at bat to get his first major league hit.
 Mazara followed that up with another single, and in his third at bat, his first major league home run off of Weaver.
 Mazara provided the only run for the Rangers in his debut, going 3-for-4.
 Mazara batted .333 in April, and won the American League Rookie of the Month Award.
 On May 25, 2016, Mazara hit a massive 491-foot home run off of Angels starter Hector Santiago.
 Mazara continued to bat over .300 for the month of May and he yet again won the American League Rookie of the Month.